Copyright © 2025 Bowie Therapy, PLLC All rights reserved.

 Conflict Resolution: Family therapy helps families identify and address conflicts in a constructive and non-destructive manner.
 The goal is to find mutually agreeable solutions and reduce tension within the family.

-Exploring Family Dynamics: Therapists examine the roles and patterns that family members play in the system.
-This includes understanding how past experiences and family history can influence current interactions.
+Exploring Family Dynamics: In family therapy, therapists examine the roles and patterns that family members play within the system.
+This includes exploring how past experiences and family history influence current interactions and dynamics.

 Promoting Empathy: Family counseling encourages family members to develop empathy and understanding for each other’s perspectives and experiences.